-Intel autonomous driving spin-off Mobileye goes public at a discount | Wealth of Geeks
+Intel Autonomous Driving Spin-off Mobileye Goes Public at a Discount | Wealth of Geeks

 Mobileye's set of core enterprise customers is expanding too.
 Last year, 78% of revenue came from sales to four automakers.
 That number doubled in 2022, with 76% of its sales stemming from eight car manufacturers.

 Mobileye's main business remains its customized EyeQ chips.
-Having been improved over five generations since 2007, the chip series minimize power consumption and optimize processing power for assisted driving systems.
+Having been improved over five generations since 2007, the chip series minimizes power consumption and optimizes processing power for assisted driving systems.

-Mobileye also provides dual-source sensing that combines camera-based and Lidar (Light Detection and Ranging) systems for an enhanced all-around view of the vehicle.
-It also has software solutions to complement its hardware, such as precision mapping systems backed up by the firm's own crowd-sourced data set.
+Mobileye also provides dual-source sensing that combines camera-based and Lidar (LIght Detection And Ranging) systems for an enhanced all-around view of the vehicle.
+Software solutions complement the hardware, such as precision mapping systems backed up by the firm's own crowd-sourced data set.

 The company has ambitions to become a dominant enterprise provider for robotaxi and automated delivery fleets.
 It aims to capture the expected growing demand for this secondary market in the years to come and deliver solutions it calls “Autonomous Mobility as a Service” (“AMaaS”).